 NRF has followed the California measure since early 2018, when the new privacy law was first proposed as a ballot initiative that would have been presented to Californians as part of November’s elections.
 NRF worked closely with the California Retailers Association and held conference calls and briefings for retailers from across the country.
 In June 2018, supporters of the proposal changed tactics and chose to move forward with legislation rather than the ballot initiative.

 The legislation was rushed through the California Assembly and Senate and signed into law by Governor Jerry Brown in less than a week, during which time it was presented to businesses on a take-it-or-leave it basis with little opportunity for input.
 The business community found the legislative process preferable, however, because under California law ballot initiatives are difficult to amend once approved by voters.
-While the ballot initiative would have become law the day after Election Day 2018, the legislation will not take effect until January 1, 2020, leaving time for changes to be sought in the legislature.
+While the ballot initiative would have become law the day after Election Day 2018, the legislative approach meant it did not take effect until January 1, 2020.

 NRF was among 29 state and national business associations that sent a letter to state legislators saying the bill was “a serious threat to the California economy.”
 NRF also issued a statement of its own calling the legislation a “deeply flawed measure aimed more at lining the pockets of attorneys than protecting consumers.”
 NRF warned that the new law will severely hamper customer service if not amended before it takes effect and that California consumers “will want to know who’s to blame.”

 In addition to its other problems, the law exempts financial institutions and telecommunications companies – both of which have been sources of data breaches – even though NRF and other groups have argued that privacy laws should cover all entities that handle consumer data.